thatcherfreeman/thatcherfreeman.github.io/_pages/contact.md

 featured_image: /images/demo/contact.jpg
 ---

+Have any questions, feedback, or want to collaborate on a project?
+Tell us about it!

 {% include contact-form.html %}

 Please provide as much detail as possible.
 We typically respond within 2 business days.